-‘Savings’ – the traditional Indian take on financial security for the future but the need of the hour is demands focus on the latter, more significant part of the buzz-term, best savings schemes.
+Savings is the traditional Indian take on financial security for the future but the need of the hour is that demands focus on the latter, more significant part of the buzz-term, best savings schemes in India.

-India has the highest amount of household savings at about 30% of the entire world but we still face the wrath of financial crises when it comes to funding our goals or managing personal finance, such as taking care of our children’s education, buying a house, saving for retirement, etc. Why?
+India has the highest amount of household savings at about 30% of the entire world.
+However, we still face the wrath of financial crises when it comes to funding our goals or managing personal finance, such as taking care of our children’s education, buying a house, and saving for retirement, etc. Why?
 Because of the lack of investment of that massive sum of household savings, undoubtedly!